kingston-hackSpace/Project_Motorized-Clock/README.md

 -----
 ## PROJECT DESCRIPTION

-Make a 12-hrs and 60-mins clock using a Unipolar Stepper Motor and Gears.
+Make a 60-mins clock using a Unipolar Stepper Motor.
+Add gears to set hours.

 Time setting via manual button pressing (+) and (-).
+Confirm time by pressing both buttons simultaneously.

 Continuous power via 5V 1A power supply (connected to mains power).
 Alternatively, a 5V 1A battery bank can be used, with expected runtime is approximately 18–20 hours.
 For longer continuous operation, a mains power supply is recommended.